rhysd/cargo-husky/README.md

 cargo-husky puts Git hook file only once for the same version.
 When it is updated to a new version, it overwrites the existing hook by detecting itself was updated.

-## TODO

-- Add `"user-hooks"` feature
-  - It copies `{repo-root}/.cargo-husky/hooks/*` into `.git/hooks`
-  - To check version, it automatically inserts `set by cargo-husky` comment line at line 3.
-  - All other features are ignored
-  - User hooks are supposed to be written in ShellScript (comment starts with `#` and ends at end of the line)

 ## License